 Hiromi Suter was born and raised in Kyoto, Japan and now resides in Massachusetts ,USA.
-She is a graduate of Ritsumeikan University, Japan (B.A., English and American literature).
-She has been interested in hand made art since she was a child.
-She lived in England for a time and then moved to Massachusetts where she attended courses at the De Cordova Museum Metal and Jewelry Art Department, Lincoln MA (2007-2009) while raising her three children.
-Within the first few years of the study, her work appeared on the cover story of Art Jewelry magazine (2010).
-Her works have been exhibited in a number of international exhibitions in Italy and USA.
-In September 2021, her work “Tsuioku (Reminiscence)” was selected for the cover of a special issue of the Adornment, the Magazine of Jewelry & Related Arts by ASJRA, which was co-sponsored with Mobilia Gallery.
+She has been interested in handmade art since she was a child.
+She attended courses at the De Cordova Museum Metal and Jewelry Art Department, Lincoln, MA, while raising her three children.
+Her works have been presented in numerous international exhibitions in Italy and USA.

 I design and develop patterns from bygone eras and sometimes combine them with themes from the natural world.
 In particular, I have been entranced by butterflies since I was very young.
 Their initial appearance changes into something completely different and beautiful and that is what I strive to create with my artwork.
 The creative process is what I am most interested in and I liken myself to a magician transforming pieces of metal into reflections from my fantasy world .
 It can take quite a long time to create a piece, and ultimately it helps my work become very personal and something unique.